iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 multiset) of *tuples* (or *records*).
 (Textbooks often define relations as *sets* but practical systems use bag-based relational algebra, or even sequence-based or mixed algebras in order to support order-sensitive operations such as window functions.)
-A record is collection of named and typed *attributes* (or *fields* or, depending on the context, *columns*).
+A record is a collection of named and typed *attributes* (or *fields* or, depending on the context, *columns*).
 Attributes may be *nullable* (read: optional), i.e., they may contain a value of a particular type or the special value *null* indicating the absence of a value.